GeorgeArgyrousis/Webit-Personal/README.md

 * The latest version of the project is on the highest numbered branch

 ## Bugs
-* So far the main bug of the website is that the website appears to be zoomed in when you view it on a mobile device.
-I have tried to change the meta tags, the widths from `px` to `%` but the problem percists.
-Kudos to the day I find the bug...
+* So far the main bug of the website has to do with the border radius that I have implemented in the contact section that should be changed to `%`